mrfox99/KernelMemoryAllocator/README.md

-# KernelMemoryAllocator
+# Kernel Memory Allocator
-An implementation of buddy and slab memory allocation
+A thread safe implementation of buddy and slab allocator allocation in c using Win32 API for synchronization.